-Carson City Health and Human Services, and groups across the country, are joining Men’s Health Network to celebrate June as Men’s Health Month.
-The purpose of this celebration is to heighten the awareness of preventable health problems and to encourage early detection and treatment of disease among men and boys.
+June is Men’s Health Month!
+Carson City Health and Human Services, and groups across the country, are joining Men’s Health Network to celebrate.
+The purpose of this celebration is to heighten the awareness of preventable health problems.
+It is also to promote early detection and treatment of disease among men and boys.

 Men notice when their car does not perform properly, but they do not always listen when their body tells them it is time to see a doctor,” says Dr. Salvatore Giorgianni, science advisor to Men’s Health Network.
 This needs to change!
 Did you know?

-- Women are 100% more likely than men to visit the doctor for annual exams and preventative services.
+- Men are less likely to have health insurance and are dying almost five years sooner than women.
+Women are 100% more likely than men to visit the doctor for yearly check-ups.

 - Depression in men is often undiagnosed contributing to the fact that men are 4 times as likely to commit suicide.

-For information about services and programs available to you through Carson City Health and Human Services, please visit our website at gethealthycarsoncity.org, follow us on Facebook www.facebook.com/cchhs, or call us at (775) 887-2190.
-You can also find us at 900 East Long Street in Carson City.
+For additional resources and information about Carson City Health and Human Services programs and services, check out our website at www.gethealthycarsoncity.org, “Like” us on Facebook at www.facebook.com/cchhs, follow us on Twitter @CCHealthEd, call us at (775) 887-2190, or visit us at 900 East Long Street in Carson City.